 The name power-of-attorney can be intimidating at times, but, the individual so appointed never is a replacement for, although carrying out some duties of a trained attorney-at-law.
 All Jamaicans should be well aware of this term and what it means.
 The term “power of attorney” is really the document which lawfully allows the appointed individual to carry out legal transactions on behalf of the person who made the appointment.
-That person making the appointment is called the Principal.
+The person making the appointment is called the Principal.

 Simply put the power-of-attorney document appoints one as really an attorney-in-fact with certain responsibilities legally for the principal (person making the appointment or giving over the power), but the appointed person is different from an attorney-at-law.

-The THREE KINDS of powers-of-attorney are:
+The THREE KINDS of powers-of-attorney documents or instruments are: